sfu-ireceptor/dataloading-curation/test/imgt/README.md

 ./test_imgt_toy.sh: This will load the data set in the imgt_toy subdirectory into the repository.

-./test_imgt_large.sh: Thus load the larger data set in the imgt subdirectory into the repository.
+./test_imgt_large.sh: This will load the larger data set in the imgt subdirectory into the repository.